 Denmark’s national drug policy is comprehensive and covers prevention and early intervention, treatment, harm reduction and law enforcement.
 For the time being, Denmark does not have a national drug strategy document.
 However, the national drug policy is expressed in strategic documents in some policy areas and in legislation and concrete actions.
 As a result, Danish drug policy covers all relevant areas of a comprehensive approach to drug issues.

-Denmark has no ‘formal’ drug coordination body.
-However, the Ministry of Health has responsibility for coordination in the drugs field at a central level.
-In Denmark coordination is based on frequent informal contact between relevant ministries.
+Denmark has no formal drug coordination body.
+However, the Ministry of Health is responsible for central coordination in the drugs field.
+Coordination is based on frequent informal contact between relevant ministries.
 Among its drug-related tasks, the Ministry of Health is responsible for legislation related to psychoactive substances, controlling the legal use of drugs for medical and scientific purposes and overseeing government action in the field of prevention.
-The Ministry of Health, together with the Danish Health and Medicines Authority, is also responsible for the medical treatment of drug users.
-The Health and Medicines Authority issues authorisations to companies seeking to transport psychoactive substances for medical purposes and works with the International Narcotics Control Board in this respect.
+The Ministry of Health, together with the National Health Authority, is also responsible for the medical treatment of drug users.
+The National Health Authority issues authorisations to companies seeking to transport psychoactive substances for medical purposes and works with the International Narcotics Control Board in this respect.
 It also develops professional guidelines, monitors drug use through surveys of the population and the drug markets, and acts as the national focal point in the Reitox network.
 The Ministry of Social Affairs and Integration is responsible for providing support to drug users seeking assistance with housing, education and employment.
 Precursor control issues are the responsibility of the Ministry of Tax, while the Ministry of Foreign Affairs is tasked with international drug policy issues.

 At a local level, municipalities are responsible for prevention, treatment and social reintegration measures for drug users.
 Municipalities work closely with the Ministry of Health in monitoring drug use and developing appropriate responses.